adamvi/NCME_2014/index.Rmd

 1. Using `R`, R markdown and the `knitr` package to process `R` code and include results in an output markdown file that can be converted to HTML.
 2. Inline and in text HTML.
-3. Using css, javascript, Bootstrap framworks and other tools to create more stylized pages and complex (navagable) websites.
+3. Using css, javascript, Bootstrap frameworks and other tools to create more stylized pages and complex (navigable) websites.
 These are elements included in the gh-pages directory along with the markdown file.

 ---

 ##  Markdown_Document Project

-I wanted to create something that would allow me to easily turn a markdown file into an attractive documentj with an academic feel to it.
+I wanted to create something that would allow me to easily turn a markdown file into an attractive document with an academic feel to it.
 I wanted to be able to include features such as the inclusion of a section numbering, interactive (D3) visualizations, and mathematical equations.
-Using css, Liquid templating (for Jekyll), and a few other tools, I've created the "Markdown_Document" project.
+Using css, Liquid template (for Jekyll), and a few other tools, I've created the "Markdown_Document" project.

 This is a simple, static site that displays an example of the documents that it can produce, which also serves as a manual for its use.
-The example page can be viewed [here](http://adamvi.github.io/Markdown_Document/), and the github repository can be viewed/forked/downloaded [here.](https://github.com/adamvi/Markdown_Document)
+The example page can be viewed [here](http://adamvi.github.io/Markdown_Document/), and the Github repository can be viewed/forked/downloaded [here.](https://github.com/adamvi/Markdown_Document)

 ---